Climacrux/docs.cdrplatform.com/src/pages/help-and-support/faq.md

 i.e. if you emit one tonne of carbon dioxide, you must remove that one tonne again so the net result is zero emissions.

 You cannot reduce emissions elsewhere and have the same result as your emissions are still out there.

+**Note:** A net-zero claim or goal is very different to actually meeting it.
+We define net-zero by the following criteria:

+- Setting a net-zero goal (e.g. 2030);
+- Actively reducing your produced emissions (e.g. less flying, less meat-eating, increased renewable energy usage);
+- Removing and long-term storing any unavoidable emissions;
+- Regular reports on progress towards goal (e.g. every year, check on target to meet goals and adjust accordingly);
+- Ideally publishing your findings (e.g. promote your company sustainability reporting or write a blog about your personal progress);

+A net-zero goal without emissions reductions and regular reporting on action taken means nothing.

 ---